 Also, as we increased customization of the insights we were presenting to users, we created a new business problem to solve.
 That is, while users were receiving increasingly variable experiences especially customized to their circumstances, we needed to ensure other elements — such as the design grid and the way data was presented — were more consistent to offset the balance.
 We sought to increase our consistency of the experience without sacrificing storytelling.
 We decided to always anchor a larger table with a smaller text-only statement, for example.
 Increasingly familiar experiences are balanced with more storytelling, but newer, more variable experiences pair with less narrative (this strategy is shown below).

 Immediately, our “Sunny Day” efforts started seeing results.
 Since launching, we increased performance in double digits across all priority metrics, including visits per user, sponsorship traffic, total impressions, and retention.
 This is particularly significant in an app world where every percentage point counts.
 International engagement, a key factor in global relevance and expansion, skyrocketed.
 A priority metric for content strategy, click-through rate, went up 23% in less than three months.

 International scale, personalization, and cognitive enhancements are our highest priorities for future exploration.
 We’re exploring behavioral (e.g., lifestyle and video) customization.
 We’re rolling out internationally-driven insights like precipitation intensity for our users in East Asia who are plagued by planning for monsoon season.
-We’re delighting users during weather holidays, such as the solar eclipse countdown (shown to the right), with live video.
+We’re delighting users during weather holidays, such as the solar eclipse countdown (shown above), with live video.
 To enlighten the experience, we’re discovering the power of Watson, IBM’s powerful cognitive technology, to help answer users’ trickiest weather questions.